 While India continues to march ahead with its emerging economy, the rural population remains deeply grounded in their long-held beliefs and culture.
 One such example- the girl child is still not valued in many impoverished families.
-Many parents believe that educating their daughter is not important and early marriage (below the legal age of 18) is right thing to do.
-Consequently, the girl child suffers unintended “neglect” due to parents’ low level of education and ignorance.
+Many parents believe that educating their daughter is not important and early marriage (below the legal age of 18) is the right thing to do.
+Consequently, the girl child suffers unintended “neglect” due to parents’ low level of education, ignorance, and economic status.

 STS has two major objectives: provide some level of financial security through incremental savings and empower the girl child through education.
-Vidya Gyan is promoting a special savings account for girls under 10 years of age (Sukanya Samridhi account; SSA) which serves both objectives and more.
+Vidya Gyan is promoting a special savings account for girls under 10 years of age (Sukanya Samridhi account; SSA, a Government of India initiative without any financial support) serves both objectives and more.

-Vidya Gyan has initiated over 650 accounts as of late 2017 but the challenges remain in having the accounts continued in good standing.
-The primary reasons: parents not making financial commitment and lacking trust in long term savings; limited outreach and lack of appropriate information by school teachers, postal authorities and/or Vidya Gyan, and the long-held culture of not valuing daughters.
-Nevertheless, Vidya Gyan remains committed to the initiative and taking steps for more outreach; coaching parents, particularly mothers, to save as little as Rs.
-3-5/ day in a piggy-bank and deposit in the banks Rs.
-100/month for 10 months with Vidya Gyan’s incentive of Rs.
-200 at the end of that period.
+Vidya Gyan has initiated over 1000 accounts as of mid-2020 but the challenges remain in having the accounts continued in good standing.
+The primary reasons: parents not making a financial commitment and lacking trust in long term savings; limited outreach and lack of appropriate information by school teachers, postal authorities and/or Vidya Gyan, and the long-held culture of not valuing daughters.
+Nevertheless, Vidya Gyan remains committed to the initiative and continues to increase outreach; coaching parents, particularly mothers, to save as little as Rs.
+3-5/ day in a piggy-bank.